rutracrafter/cse15l-lab-reports/index.md

 \
 Now, once the download is done, double click the executable file to begin the installation process.
 Follow the on-screen instructions to complete the installation. \
 \
-Once that's done, you should be able to open VSCode and be brough to a window that looks like this: \
+Once that's done, you should be able to open VSCode and be brought to a window that looks like this: \
 \
 ![Image](https://rutracrafter.github.io/cse15l-lab-reports/assets/vscode-window.png) \
 \